get-convex/fullstack-bench/templates/supabase/BACKEND.md

 The Supabase client is already set up in `lib/browserClient.ts`.
 Do NOT modify this code.

 Use Next client components for the UI: do not bother with server rendering.

+Run `bunx tsc -noEmit` to check for type errors across all files.
+Be sure to run this command and fix all errors before considering yourself done.